 8) I am trying to choose between a conservatory and a liberal arts college.
 Will I find enough high-level performance activity at St. Mary's College of Maryland to prepare me for a career as a performer?

 Our track record with our performing graduates is a good one.
 Your experience in college studying music performance begins, of course, with your private lesson teacher.
 Our faculty is uniformly strong, with successful and active professionals teaching every instrument.
 Our ensembles play challenging repertoire, and because we are small, you will have a lot of opportunities to play, not only in the large groups, but also chamber music - and you will get the kind of personal attention impossible at a large school.

-The rest of the summer features our River Concert Series and School.
-At the center is a seven-concert series by the Chesapeake Orchestra, an excellent professional group with our teachers sitting in the principal chairs.
+The rest of the summer features our River Concert Series.
+At the center is a six-concert series by the Chesapeake Orchestra, an excellent professional group with our teachers sitting in the principal chairs.
 The orchestra is put together based on the model for many festival orchestras, including the Aspen Festival Orchestra, where the players are at a professional or advanced level.
 Our students, as appropriate, are hired to play in these concerts, giving them the opportunity both for summer employment and for a chance to play music from the heart of the standard repertoire at a high level in a situation where they work in an orchestra together with their private lesson teacher.
-Throughout the summer, there are also workshops, seminars, and masterclasses on various orchestral instruments and piano.
-Click HERE for more information about the River Concert Series and School.
+Throughout the summer, there are other related music activities.
+Click HERE for more information about the River Concert Series.

 Also see the performance opportunities page for more information.

 9) Can I get teaching certification in music at St. Mary's College of Maryland?